What is a W-8 form: A complete guide for nonresidents in the U.S.

 The W-8 forms can be challenging for nonresidents to navigate.

-However, understanding these forms is essential, particularly if you plan to earn income in the US.
+However, understanding these forms is essential, particularly if you plan to earn income in the U.S.

 To make things easier, we’ve compiled all the essential details about W-8 forms in this helpful guide.